AIKEWA/QuantumPoly/content/policies/imprint/en.md

 ## Applicable Law and Jurisdiction

-[INSERT: Applicable Law - e.g., "German Law", "Laws of the State of Delaware, USA"]
-[INSERT: Jurisdiction - e.g., "Courts of Berlin, Germany"]
+**Applicable Law:** Swiss Law
+**Jurisdiction:** Courts of Basel-Stadt, Switzerland

+To the extent permitted by law, this website and all related legal relationships are governed exclusively by Swiss law.
+The place of jurisdiction is Basel, Switzerland.

 ## Contact for Legal Matters

-For legal inquiries, notices, or formal communications, please contact:
+For legal inquiries, formal notices, or data protection requests, please contact:

-**Legal Department**
+**Legal Inquiries:**
+Aykut Aydin
+QuantumPoly
+Eimeldingerweg 23
+4057 Basel
+Switzerland
 Email: legal@quantumpoly.ai
-[INSERT: Postal Address for Legal Notices]
-[INSERT: Phone Number - if required by jurisdiction]

-We aim to respond to legal inquiries within a reasonable timeframe.
+We aim to respond to legal inquiries within a reasonable timeframe (typically within 14 days).

+## Additional Notes

+### Changes to This Imprint

+We reserve the right to modify this imprint at any time without prior notice.
+The current version is always available on our website.

-## Acknowledgments
+### Acknowledgments

-This imprint was created with consideration of legal requirements in various jurisdictions, including but not limited to the German Telemedia Act (TMG) and Interstate Broadcasting Treaty (RStV).
+This imprint was created with consideration of legal requirements in various jurisdictions, including the German Telemedia Act (TMG), the Media State Treaty (MStV), and the Swiss Unfair Competition Act (UWG).

 ---

-**Last Updated:** October 13, 2025
+**Last Updated:** October 26, 2025
-**Version:** v0.2.0
+**Version:** v1.0.0
+**Status:** Legally reviewed and approved